 I would hardly be the first guy to have noticed that when I am out and about with my wife (and before that, my partner at the time) I attracted a level of obvious interest that rarely materialized when I went solo.
 In fact this phenomenon is so common as to generally be unworthy of comment.
 But I have never heard tell of the opposite situation, that is, women being hit on more often whilst they socialized in the company of a male partner.

 Yes, ok, in some such situations it’s a matter of a woman flirting with a man because they feel comfortable approaching someone with a partner (and with no intention of taking things any further).
-In many other cases though it is a matter of the ‘thrill’ of trying to lure someone away from another woman, whether that be for a ‘one night stand’, or for a longer period of time.
-When such behaviour occurs it can be quite awkward for both the hapless target and his partner.
+In many other cases though it is undoubtedly a matter of the ‘thrill’ of trying to lure a man away from another woman, whether that be for a ‘one night stand’, or for a longer period of time.
+When such behaviour occurs it can be quite unpleasant for both the hapless target and his partner.

-Now don’t get me wrong, I’m not holding myself up as a beacon of propriety.
+Now don’t get me wrong, I’m not holding myself up as a life-long beacon of propriety.
 What grates me about this behavior is that it occurs within a social context wherein feminists gloat about men being deficient in ways too numerous to mention (including having the morals of alley cats), whilst steadfastly ignoring any and all transgressions by women.
-Thus it’s not so much the moral laxity that urks me, it’s more the associated hypocrisy and denial that really ratchets up the ‘ewww!’ factor.
+Thus it’s not so much the moral laxity that irks me, it’s more the associated hypocrisy and denial that really ratchets up the ‘ewww!’ factor.

 I came across an article that addresses this issue: